mryap/alembic-kit/_posts/2019-03-18-things-to-know-about-bigquery.md

 This is what I learned so far after completing the course [From Data to Insights with Google Cloud Platform](https://www.coursera.org/account/accomplishments/specialization/PKU7C2X2QRG8)

+- Partitioned tables in BigQuery allows a single table to be split up.
+BigQuery offers date-partitioned tables.
+For example January will be in one partition whiles Febuary will be on another partition.

 - Do not use `SELECT * FROM report.all.*` on BigQuery.
 Such query would quickly blow out the 1TB free quota!
-Drill down the data table as it is much cheaper to query in terms of quota usage and execution time.
+Drill down to the small section of data table offered by Partitioned tables.
+This is much cheaper to query in terms of quota usage and execution time.

 - The most common error using BigQuery `Cannot access field type on a value with type ARRAY<STRUCT<type STRING, amount INT64>` The correct way is add in the appropriate UNNEST( ) and WHERE Clause filter